-- Cover the bread with cranberry sauce first, then turkey, then dressing, and then the cheese on top.
+- Place a piece of bread on a parchment lined tray.
+Cover the bread with mayo and cranberry sauce first, then dressing, then turkey and then the cheese on top.

 - Bake the open faced sandwich for about 7 - 8 mins or however long it takes for the cheese to melt and get all bubbly and brown.

-- Pull the sandwich out of the oven and pour the gravy on top.
+- Meanwhile, heat up the gravy if it needs it.
+Pull the sandwich out of the oven and pour the gravy on top.

 - Eat with a knife and fork!